maxtepkeev/python-redmine/docs/resources/expense.rst

 .. hint::

-   You can also get expenses from a Project, User and Contact resource objects directly using ``expenses`` relation:
+   You can also get expenses from a Project, User, Contact and CrmQuery resource objects directly using ``expenses`` relation:

    .. code-block:: python